StarlangSoftware/Hmm-CPP/README.md

 	git clone <your-fork-git-link>

-A directory called SentiNet-CPP will be created.
+A directory called Hmm-CPP will be created.
 Or you can use below link for exploring the code:

 	git clone https://github.com/starlangsoftware/Hmm-CPP.git